PMS is characterised by a set of hormonal changes that trigger disruptive symptoms for up to two weeks prior to menstruation.

 - Sugar and food cravings

-Imbalanced blood sugar – A diet high in sugars and refined foods can make us feel great one minute and really low the next.
-This can lead to uncontrollable mood swings, irritability, cravings and fatigue, so it is hardly surprising that blood sugar problems can exacerbate PMS!
-Luckily a qualified nutritionists can give you expert advice on the practical diet changes to balance out the rollercoaster and calm your cravings and mood swings.
-Book A Consultation.
+Imbalanced blood sugar: a diet high in sugars and refined foods can make us feel great one minute and really low the next.
+This can lead to mood swings, irritability, cravings and fatigue, so it’s hardly surprising that blood sugar problems can exacerbate PMS!